wazuh/wazuh-documentation/source/user-manual/capabilities/agentless-monitoring/connection.rst

 Endpoints with password authentication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Run the following command to add agentless endpoints to the Wazuh server using the password authentication method:
+Run the following command to add agentless endpoints to the Wazuh server using the password authentication method.
+Replace ``user@test.com`` with the username and the hostname or IP address of the agentless host.
+Replace ``test_password`` with the password of the agentless host.

    .. code-block:: console

       # /var/ossec/agentless/register_host.sh add user@test.com test_password

-Replace ``user@test.com`` with the username and the hostname or IP address of the agentless host and ``test_password`` with the password of the agentless host.

 The command output must be similar to the following: